rayhan-uddin9/Python-Documentation/README.md

 ---

-## What I learned building this
+## What you learned building this

 Teaching Python made me understand it better.
 I had to think about how to explain each concept in the simplest possible way.
 Writing this course also improved my own code quality — especially after Class 29 on clean code and PEP 8.

 ---

-Made by [Your Name] · Computer Science Student · Open to feedback and contributions
+Made by Rayhan Uddin · Computer Science Student · Open to feedback and contributions